Organized crime in North Macedonia

-Organized crime in North Macedonia or North Macedonian organized crime refers to criminal activities carried out by illegal gangs and criminal organizations operating within the country and internationally.
+Criminal activities have been carried out by illegal gangs and criminal organizations operating within North Macedonia and internationally.
 These groups engage in a wide range of illicit activities, including drug trafficking, human trafficking, smuggling, corruption, and money laundering.

 The main collaborators of Macedonian criminal groups are those from neighboring countries, such as the Serbian, Bulgarian, and Albanian mafias.
 Macedonian criminal organizations also cooperate with Italian and Russian crime groups.

 History

 The history of organized crime in North Macedonia is deeply intertwined with the country's political and economic transitions following its independence from Yugoslavia in 1991.
 During the Socialist era, the country was relatively insulated from organized crime due to the strict government control and central planning.
 However, after gaining independence, North Macedonia faced significant instability, which created a fertile ground for criminal activity.
 The breakup of Yugoslavia and the subsequent regional conflicts left a power vacuum, and organized crime syndicates quickly took advantage of the weak state institutions and porous borders.

 In the 1990s, as the country transitioned from a socialist system to a market economy, North Macedonia became a key transit point for illicit activities, including drug trafficking and arms smuggling.
 The rise of corruption and the absence of strong law enforcement allowed criminal groups to flourish.
 These groups initially operated on a local level but gradually began establishing links with criminal networks in neighboring countries, such as Serbia, Albania, and Bulgaria.
 This marked the beginning of the country's involvement in transnational organized crime.

 By the early 2000s, Macedonian criminal organizations were deeply entrenched in the global drug trade, especially the trafficking of heroin and cocaine from the Balkans to Western Europe.
 The influence of international crime groups, particularly those from Russia and Italy, further expanded their reach, often through cooperation with local groups.
 These alliances allowed Macedonian criminals to smuggle illicit goods and launder money on a much larger scale.

 The government of North Macedonia has made several efforts over the years to combat organized crime, including establishing stronger ties with international law enforcement agencies like Europol and Interpol.
 However, the country continues to face significant challenges, with corruption, political instability, and a weak judiciary hindering progress.
 Organized crime remains a major concern for North Macedonia, not only in terms of its impact on the economy and society but also in relation to the country's ongoing efforts to join the European Union.

 Today, organized crime in North Macedonia is characterized by sophisticated networks involved in a range of illicit activities, from drug trafficking and human trafficking to money laundering and cybercrime.
 The legacy of past conflicts and the continued influence of international criminal organizations ensure that the battle against organized crime remains an ongoing struggle for the Macedonian state.
 In 2023, North Macedonia's interior ministry identified 40 organized crime groups in the country, 22 of them involved in drug smuggling.